Reflecting on an average American school shooting through screenplay.

 That was 2002, around three years after Columbine.

 What I wasn’t aware of then was that the shooters at Columbine wore trench coats.
 They were obliquely connected with the goth subculture (though not identifying as goths themselves, and their actions contributed to a lot of angst for anyone goth-y after the fact).
-But even hundreds of miles away in a posh private school for girls, I bet that that image might have struck a chord for my teachers.
+But even hundreds of miles away in a posh private school for girls, I bet that that image might have struck a cord for my teachers.
 Angry seventh graders in black could be nothing, or it could be something.

 We were the scariest group costume.